dshadowexp/SoccerManagerBELite/README.md

 - Users are able to create an account and log in
 - Each user can have only one team (user is identified by email)
-- When the user is signed up, they get a team mof 20 players (the system generates players)
+- When the user is signed up, they get a team of 20 players (the system generates players)
   - 3 goalkeepers
   - 6 defenders
   - 6 midfielders